elugiarto/app-local/README.md

 > See [Vagrant CLI](https://www.vagrantup.com/docs/cli) for documentation on how to interact with the vm.

-7\.
+8\.
 View an index of deployed applications, [https://localhost:8443](https://localhost:8443).

 > When mapping new projects into the vm or updating the configuration of existing ones, you will need to run the `vagrant reload --provision` command to apply these changes.

-> When running from Windows, you will need to run PowerShell as an administrator to be able to create symlinks.
+9\.
+Access installed databases:

+> TODO: OracleXE and MySQL

 ## Want to learn more?